josephhand/BSRC-ALIAS/README.rst

    professional or academic setting in its current state.

-ALIAS (Anomalous Lines In Apogee Spectra) is a tool to detect and characterize unusual emission lines in APOGEE spectra.
-ALIAS is
+ALIAS (Anomalous Lines In Apogee Spectra) is a tool to detect and characterize unusual emission lines in APOGEE spectra, which could be potential technosignatures.

 Lasers serve as a highly efficient method of communication over interstellar distances due to their highly directional nature, and thus extraterrestrial